sigma-py/quadpy/README.md

 ![](https://nschloe.github.io/quadrature/s9.png)

-Numerical integration schemes for lines, triangles, and tetrahedra.
+Numerical integration schemes for lines, triangles, tetrahedra, quadrilaterals, and hexahedra.

 To numerically integrate any function over any given triangle, do
 ```python